kash1701/Example-Code/README.txt

 "Bayesian Updating" illustrates the Bayesian updating process, which is commonly used in learning models.
 -Apologies for the exposed Latex - GitHub does not yet support this

+"Create an R Package" shows how to create an R package that uses RcppArmadillo and a custom header file.